-We also make the case for action on mental health and rough sleeping in our November 2016 report.
+- Stop the Scandal: the case for action on mental health and rough sleeping (November 2016).